WesKrug/LearningSessions/ASPDOTNETCORE/RazorPages/README.md

 ## Points of Interest
 * Goes through RazorPages, which is essentially Angular but with C#.
 Writing C# code and integrates directly with HTML
 * Create a website which reads entries from a database and allows the user to create/delete/edit/view those entries
-* Creates migrations after model changes for code-first generation
+* Create migrations after model changes for code-first generation
+* Talks about good coding practices such as writing code in one place and having it apply everywhere (and how RazorPages applies that ideology)